Credit Card Agreement Regulated By The Consumer Credit Act 1974

 18.5 We may transfer your Account to a different credit card product.
 We will always give you notice in accordance with this paragraph 18.
 We will only transfer your Account to a different credit card product if it is lawful to do so.

 19.1 You cannot transfer this agreement or your rights or obligations under this agreement.
-We may assign this agreement or transfer any of our rights or responsibilities to any company or person who is licensed under the Consumer Credit Act 1974 e.g., if our business was sold to a third party.
+We may assign this agreement or transfer any of our rights or responsibilities to any company or person who is authorised and/or regulated by the Financial Conduct Authority in respect of the conduct of credit-related activities e.g., if our business was sold to a third party.
 We will give you such notice of any transfer or assignment as is required by law.

 19.2 We may instruct any other person to exercise our rights or carry out our responsibilities under this agreement e.g., we could instruct a debt collection agency to assist in recovering any amounts owed to us.

 19.3 We may waive any of our rights under this agreement without losing them e.g., if we accept a part payment from you, we will still be able to claim the full amount owed by you.